deedy5/duckduckgo_search/README.md

 Search for words, documents, images, videos, news, maps and text translation using the DuckDuckGo.com search engine.
 Downloading files and images to a local hard drive.

+**Disclaimer**

+This library is not affiliated with DuckDuckGo and is for educational purposes only.
+It is not intended for commercial use or any purpose that violates DuckDuckGo's Terms of Service.
+By using this library, you acknowledge that you will not use it in a way that infringes on DuckDuckGo's terms.
+The official DuckDuckGo website can be found at https://duckduckgo.com.

 ## Table of Contents
 * [Install](#install)
 * [CLI version](#cli-version)